olsson82/rivwebdoc/docs/install.md

 The updater need read and write access to the server to update the system on new releases.

-Chmod the data folder so it get read and write access.
-This folder store json settings files for the system, logeditor and password reset.

 ### Reverse Proxy

 It's recommended that you use reverse proxy with https access before you expose the machine on the world wide web.
 For testing you can use http://localhost